XBR65X800G HDR 60Hz Smart LED/LCD TV

 By comparison, the X950G uses a VA panel and does not suffer from the lack of contrast range and black levels as do IPS panels.
 The contrast ratio on the X950 is very good which allows this TV to render deeply saturated blacks; this type of performance makes the X950G ideal for viewing in a dark room environment and will greatly enhance your viewing experience.

 Shadow detail was also better on the X950G; for example, in an outdoor scene with very low lighting (dusk), images of the surrounding building structures were much more resolved and easier to see, in addition, I could also see more of the building’s detail in these same scenes.

 Black screen uniformity in a dark room was a lot better on the 950G.
 Again this was primarily due to the 800G’s IPS panel.
 By comparison, a completely black screen was uniformly dark on the 950G; but on the 800G, the screen was not a deep black, but instead grayish in tone, and was subject to clouding across the screen’s surface.

 The X950G also has an advantage in picture brightness.
 Don’t get me wrong, the X800G was more than bright enough, but when compared directly to the X950G, the difference was very obvious.
 This peak brightness advantage gave the X950G’s images more brilliance and pop.
-Peak whites, for example, with white text against a black background were much whiter and brighter, mind you, better contrast also played a part with these results.
+Peak whites, for example, with white text against a black background were much whiter and brighter, mind you, better contrast also played a part in these results.

-Picture detail and clarity – not surprisingly – was better on the X950G and brought an extra layer of refinement to the on-screen images.
+Picture detail and clarity – not surprisingly – were better on the X950G and brought an extra layer of refinement to the on-screen images.
 Picture images were also sharper on the X950G, in addition to having excellent transparency and image depth.
 The X800G performed very well in these same areas, just not at the same levels as the X950G.

 Okay, by now you may be wondering if there is an area the 800G can compete with the 950G in picture performance.
 And the answer is yes – the playing field becomes a bit more equal when it comes to color performance.